Protective Orders and No Contact Provisions in Texas

 A protective order (a Magistrate's Order for Emergency Protection) prohibits a person charged with domestic assault, stalking, or harassment from having contact with the person filing the complaint.
 The person facing charges will be ordered not to come within a certain distance of the complainant's home or office.
 He or she may also be prevented from contacting friends and family of the complainant.

-A protective order can be a serious problem if the two people share a home.
-When the accused person leaves jail, he or she will have to find a new place to live and arrange to get their possessions without violating the terms of the order.
+A protective order in Texas can be a serious problem if the two people share a home.
+When the accused person leaves jail, he or she will have to find a new place to live and arrange to get their possessions without violating the terms of the protective order.

 No Contact Orders in Texas